Online Coloring of Short Intervals: Introduction

 \begin{definition} Let $A$ be an online graph coloring algorithm, and let $A(\chi)$ denote the maximum number of colors $A$ uses to color any graph which can be colored offline using $\chi$-colors (i.e.~its chromatic number is at most $\chi$).
 We say that $A$ has the asymptotic competitive ratio $\alpha$ (or that $A$ is $\alpha$-competitive, for short), if $\limsup_{\chi\to\infty} \frac{A(\chi)}{\chi} \le \alpha$. \end{definition}

 Another popular performance measure for online algorithms is the \emph{absolute} competitive ratio, which requires that $\frac{A(\chi)}{\chi} \le \alpha$ holds for \emph{all} $\chi$ (and not only in the limit).
 The choice of the asymptotic, instead of absolute, competitive ratio for our analysis makes things easier for the algorithm and harder for the lower bounds.
 In our algorithm, sadly, we do not know how to get rid of a constant additive overhead, which vanishes only with growing $\chi$.
+This is in contrast to the FirstFit and Kierstead-Trotter algorithms, whose claimed competitive ratios are not only asymptotic but also absolute.
 The good side is, our lower bounds for the asymptotic competitive ratio imply the identical lower bounds for the absolute competitive ratio.